 3. Whisk the eggs together in a mug using a fork and then add gradually to the mixing bowl.
 Beat each time you add more egg.

-5. Sift the flour if needed and then fold gently into the mixture along with the chocolate chips.
+5. Sift the flour if needed and then fold gently into the mixture.

-6. Share out the mixture evenly into the cupcake cases and then bake for 15 to 20 minutes.
+6. Share out the mixture evenly into the muffin cases and then bake for 20 to 25 minutes.

 7. To make the icing, cream the butter and then gradually mix in the icing sugar.
-Separate the icing into two bowls and then add the blue food colouring to one bowl and the green to the other.
+Separate the icing into two bowls and then add the red food colouring to one bowl and the yellow to the other.

-8. Put the icing into an icing bag – one spoon of blue then one spoon of green etc. This gives the icing a marbled effect (it’s not very clear in the photos but it is there really!).
+8. Put the icing into an icing bag – one spoon of red then one spoon of yellow etc to give the icing a marbled effect.
 Decorate the cakes however you like.
 I did some swirly patterns and then topped the cakes with glitter.
 Remember to wait for the cakes to cool before you try to ice them.